Orange Montbretia Crocosmia Bulbs – 50 Emily Mckenzie Crocosmia Hardy Flower Tubers for Planting

 Original price was: $59.98.Current price is: $39.99.

-Plant Crocosmia bulbs in spring or fall for vibrant blooms.
-Thrives in full sun and well-drained soil.
-Easy to care for, drought-tolerant once established.
-Divide every 3-4 years.
+Plant Crocosmia bulbs for vibrant orange blooms.
+Thrives in full sun & well-drained soil.
+Easy care, drought-tolerant once established.
+Divide every 3-4 years for continuous beauty.

 Estimated arrival